muraves/Software/README.md

 ### Why 6 photoelectrons is the threshold of the trigger?
 Studies have been performed demonstrating that this is a good trade off between dark counts (noise) and signal. :warning: <span style="color:yellow"> Documentation unavailable</span>

+# Question to be answered

+### What's "slow control"?
+This is mentioned both in Pedestal analysis and in the main reconstruction script.
+It access specific files on Muripper (`/media/muraves3/VESUVIO/datiVesuvio/`) called `SLOWCONTROL_*.txt`

+### What's "spiroc hybrid map"?
+In the main reconstruction script a file called `"../../ANALYSIS/ReconstructionTracks_from3to4/config/spiroc-hybrid-map.cfg"` is required.
+What's this needed for, what's in it?

+### Telescope configuration file
+This file is used, what's in it?
+There were some values, related to the telescope, hardcoded in the script.
+`/home/muraves/Desktop/MURAVES/ANALYSIS/ReconstructionTracks_from3to4/config/telescope`